tu6ge/vue-uform/introduction.md

 </template>
 ```

-Perhaps, you need to set all the fields in a form to the same structure, and this library can also meet your needs:
+In some cases, you may want all fields in a form to share the same structure, and this library can also meet your needs:

 ```vue
 <script setup lang="ts">